ssoravitt/ssoravitt.github.io/_pages/about.md

 If you have any questions, look for collaboration, and so on, please don’t hesitate to contact me via email (soravitt.sang[at]gmail[dot]com).

-News and Updates
+Updates
 =====
-11 Jan 2023 --- This web is created.
+3 Aug 2023 --- My new co-author publication: Enhanced Lightweight CNN Using Joint Classification with Averaging Probability for sEMG-Based Subject-Independent Hand Gesture Recognition.

 <!-- > I believe --- I can make the world better through music cognition research. -->